Your Guide to Alcohol and Drug Classes Online

 If you’re looking for peer support, SMART Recovery is an excellent choice.
 It provides mutual-help groups that are widely recognized as effective methods for getting support while changing addictive behaviors.
 Their approach is focused on self-empowerment and provides practical tools to help you manage your thoughts, feelings, and actions.
 The online platform makes it easy to connect with others and join recovery meetings from anywhere in the world, offering a strong sense of community and shared understanding without you ever having to leave your home.

-Alcohol Change UK's Online Courses
+Alcohol Change UK: Courses for Mindful Drinking

 For those who want to better understand their own drinking patterns, Alcohol Change UK offers a fantastic range of online resources.
 Their courses are designed to be highly accessible and informative, helping you explore the reasons behind your habits so you can make positive, lasting changes.
 This is a great option if you’re looking for educational content that empowers you with knowledge.
 Their programs cater to a wide variety of needs, whether you're just starting to question your drinking or are actively trying to cut back.

-The Recovery Village Telehealth
+The Recovery Village: Telehealth for Comprehensive Care

 Sometimes, you need a more clinical level of support, and that’s where telehealth services can be incredibly helpful.
 The Recovery Village provides online treatment options that allow you to connect with professionals from the comfort and privacy of your home.
 This approach removes many of the traditional barriers to getting treatment, making it much easier to engage with recovery resources and receive personalized support.
 It’s an ideal choice for anyone who feels they would benefit from structured, professional guidance on their path to recovery.